nathan-osman/libnitroshareutil/README.md

 This shared library contains a number of utility classes used by NitroShare client applications.
 Some of these include:

- - `Promise` - an object returned by asynchronous tasks that emits signals indicating the progress of the task
+ - `AsyncTask` - a base class for asynchronous tasks
- - `AsyncTask` - a base class for asynchronous tasks that run in a separate thread
+ - `ParameterBuilder` - simple syntax for constructing a `QVariantMap`

 ### Requirements